-Please refer to the Home Office website (https://www.gov.uk/government/organisations/uk-visas-and-immigration) for the latest information and to download the application form.
-You may also now apply online.
+Please refer to the Gov.uk website for the latest information and to download the application form.
+You will need to apply online.

-Another source of important information is the UK Council for International Student Affairs (UKCISA), www.ukcisa.org.uk which also has a student advice line, see their website for details.
+Another source of important information is the UK Council for International Student Affairs (UKCISA) which also has a student advice line, see the UKCISA website for details.

 The duties of a student visa holder